 One of Brad’s conclusions from the many adventures in SME banking is that it is impossible to service the biggest enterprises the same way as the tiny ones.

 To make his point, he took the analogy with CRM tools.
-CRM tools were traditionally built in-house.
+Companies traditionally built CRM tools in-house.
 Only the biggest, most sophisticated players in the world could afford to develop it.
 The first providers of external CRM software, the ones that made the market, set up one-size-fits-all models, which worked for some time and some clients.

-Cloud computing provided a lower threshold for CRM solutions, at a much lower price.
-Today there are hundreds of CRM systems that benefit from the low cost of developing software and they attack niches in the market.
-They may not be reaching the big scale that companies like Salesforce have, but they are extremely relevant, and solution-driven for their target group.
+Cloud computing provided a lower threshold for CRM solutions at a much lower price.
+Today there are hundreds of CRM systems that benefit from the low cost of developing software, and they attack niches in the market.
+They may not be reaching the big scale that companies like Salesforce have, but they are incredibly relevant, and solution-driven for their target group.

 Why would that be different in the banking industry?
-Microservices in the cloud made banking systems much more flexible, with shorter development times, and shorter processes to fulfil their customers’ specific needs.
+Microservices in the cloud made banking systems much more flexible, with shorter development times, and quicker processes to fulfil their customers’ specific needs.

-Yesterday, customers were served with THE business bank account and today you start to see niche products, all tailored for specific personas and user journeys (a scenario I blogged about in March 2019).
+Yesterday, customers were served with THE business bank account, and today you start to see niche products, all tailored for specific personas and user journeys.

 Who cares about digital banking today?